elvis-darko/Embedding-machine-model-into-web-App/README.md

  ## Project Objectives
- - create a machine learning model from the [sepsis dataset](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis?select=README.md) that predicts whether a pateint has sepssis or not.
+ - Create a machine learning model from the [sepsis dataset](https://www.kaggle.com/datasets/chaunguynnghunh/sepsis?select=README.md) that predicts whether a pateint has sepssis or not.

  - Implement the FastAPI framework to create a user-friendly and efficient web interface for healthcare professionals to interact with the sepsis classification model.